brastykiaga/jsword/README.md

-A fork of Step bible for Igify Community
+A fork of JSword, Step bible for Igify Community